Skip to main content

 Dining Plans

-Now is a good time for your student to check their Dining Dollar and Triton Cash balances to make sure they have enough funds left for Winter and Spring Quarters.
+It's always a good time for your student to check their Dining Dollar and Triton Cash balances to make sure they have enough funds left for Winter and Spring Quarters.
 Students can check their balances and supporters can make additional deposits of both Dining Dollars or Triton Cash via the Transact eAccounts Portal online or via the Transact eAccounts app.

 Triton Community Dining Plan

 This plan is perfect for commuter students who are ineligible for residential dining plans but want to participate in one.
-It is separate from the plans that are already part of the incoming and continuing student Housing Contract.
+The Triton Community Dining Plan is separate from the Contractual Dining Plans that are required as part of the Housing Contract.

 Service Support